On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Abstract

 \section{Abstract}

 The main objective of this paper is to control the geometry of a future outgoing truncated null cone extending smoothly toward infinity in an Einstein-vacuum spacetime.
 In particular, we wish to do this under minimal regularity assumptions, namely, at the (weighted) $L^2$-curvature level.
 We show that if the curvature flux and the data on an initial sphere of the cone are sufficiently close to the corresponding values in a standard Minkowski or Schwarzschild null cone, then we can obtain quantitative bounds on the geometry of the entire infinite cone.
-The same bounds also imply the existence of limits at infinity of the natural geometric quantities.
-Furthermore, we make no global assumptions on the spacetime, as all assumptions are applied only to this single truncated cone.
-In \cite{alex_shao:bondi}, we will apply these results in order to control the Bondi energy and the angular momentum associated with this cone.
+The same bounds also imply the existence of limits at infinity, along the null cone, of naturally scaled geometric quantities.
+In \cite{alex_shao:bondi}, we will apply these results in order to control various physical quantities---e.g., the Bondi energy and (linear and angular) momenta---associated with such infinite null cones in vacuum spacetimes.